ctroupin/ctroupin.github.io/_maps/2018-06-25-Palma-LasPalmas.md

 ### The map

+Better use the *FullScreen* button...
+{% include_relative maps/LasPalmas-LaPalma.html %}

 Hopefully the map makes all this more explicit.
 Basically we represent the different entities (cities, provinces, islands) using `geoJSON` files.
-The plugin `...` is nice to have different categories in the layer menu.
+The plugin [groupedlayercontrol](https://github.com/ismyrnow/leaflet-groupedlayercontrol) is nice to have different categories (cities, provinces, ...) in the layer menu.

-{% include_relative maps/LasPalmas-LaPalma.html %}